vedph/cadmus-shell/README.md

 ## History

+- 2022-01-31: removed `DocReference`, `PhysicalDimension` and `PhysicalSize` interfaces from models (these are now in bricks).
+Upgraded Angular to 13.2.0.
 - 2022-01-16: added `ChronotopesPart` to `cadmus-part-general-ui` and `cadmus-part-general-pg`.
 Image: 2.0.1.
 - 2022-01-04: added `MetadataPart` to `cadmus-part-general-ui` and `cadmus-part-general-pg`.
 Removed physical size from `cadmus-ui` (now moved to bricks), increasing `cadmus-ui` version to 2.0.0.
 - 2021-12-20: upgraded Angular and fixed ID passed via `getItemLayerInfo` in state library.